-	Another disadvantage to traveling with someone is that you constantly need to compromise.
+Another disadvantage is that you constantly need to compromise.
 Not even the closest BFF’s are interested in exactly the same things.
 So, you may have to eschew trekking all the way to that hole in the wall that serves the most amazing pad thai if your companion is more absorbed in getting the best bargains at Bangkok’s flea markets.

 When you fly solo, though, you don’t have to wait for anyone or consider anyone else’s opinion if you feel like spending the day exploring the beautiful ruins of an ancient abbey or ringing in the wee hours shopping in Dongdaemun’s AM/PM malls.
 For perhaps the first time in your life, your opinion and your wants are the only things that matter.

 And that, right there, is why solo travel can be so addictive.